EndPointCorp/end-point-blog/2023/01/using-devise-for-authentication-without-database-stored-accounts.md

 Next, in the `config/routes.rb` file, replace the `get 'pages/home'` line created by the previous command with `root "pages#home"`.

 Also, like I said at the beginning, we won't use a database for storing accounts or validating credentials.
-So, we can comment out this line on the Devise initilizer at `config/initializers/devise.rb`:
+So, we can comment out this line on the Devise initializer at `config/initializers/devise.rb`:

 ```ruby
 Devise.setup do |config|